 Every year in October, Oman celebrates Women’s Day.
 It is a day to celebrate all that women do.
 From working to support their families, to caring for their children.
 It has a strong emphasis on the achievements of the women of Oman and the positions they hold in the private and public sectors.
 Oman is very proud that they are one of the most progressive countries in the region in terms of encouraging women in the workplace.
 It is common to see women in Oman holding high positions and this includes in government.

-The programme at the Royal Opera House aims to showcase some of the diverse musical talent of Omani women and those from further afield.
-In line with Omani Women’s Day a group of sound girls took the opportunity to attend the first SoundGirls.org meet up in the Middle East.
+The programme at the Royal Opera House aims to showcase some of the diverse musical talents of Omani women and those from further afield.
+In line with Omani Women’s Day, a group of sound girls took the opportunity to attend the first SoundGirls.org meet-up in the Middle East.
 We are a hugely diverse group (already) with attendees from as far afield as Cuba and Australia.
-All members are currently residing within the GCC and working in live music, performing arts and theatre.
+All members are currently residing within the GCC and working in live music, performing arts, and theatre.

 In all a busy but rewarding month in Muscat.
 This week we are back into theatre mode for ‘Lohengrin’ the Wagnerian opera… nothing like diversity to awaken the soul!